Garden Song® Height-Adjust Bird Feeder with Retractable Cord

 With a retractable cord that lowers feeder for filling, this 4-port wild bird feeder is innovative and easy to fill and clean!

 This Garden Song® feeder has a clear, shatter-proof acrylic reservoir that makes it easy to monitor seed levels.
-The reservoir unscrews easily from the feeder base for quick cleaning and filling.
+Remove feeder lid for quick cleaning and filling.
 Remember to clean your wild bird feeder at least twice a week, more often in very warm climates or seasons

 Placing the Feeder